2020 Mercedes-Benz GLB250 drive review: The one that should have been electric

 Sometimes what vehicles have gained through thoughtful improvement and brilliant design is overshadowed by what they gave up along the way.

 Yes, I’m talking about the 2020 Mercedes-Benz GLB.
-And yes, the whole time I was driving it last month I was haunted by the fact that it’s not offered with an all-electric powertrain like its predecessor, and won’t be—al least for the foreseeable future.
+And yes, the whole time I was driving it last month I was haunted by the fact that it’s not offered with an all-electric powertrain like its predecessor—and won’t be, al least for the foreseeable future.

 Its predecessor, the B-Class electric, or B250e as it was known in its final days, wasn’t offered everywhere in the U.S. Officially said to be bound to California-emissions states, it was primarily (if not entirely) offered in California and Oregon.